How is breast cancer diagnosed?

 The biopsy samples of breast tissue are looked at in the lab to determine whether breast cancer is present and if so, what type it is.
 Certain lab tests may be done that can help determine how quickly a cancer is likely to grow and (to some extent) what treatments are likely to be effective.
 Sometimes these tests aren’t done until the entire tumor is removed by either breast-conserving surgery or mastectomy.

 If a benign condition is diagnosed, you will need no further treatment.
-Still, it is important to find out from your doctor if the benign condition places you at higher risk for breast cancer in the future and what type of follow-up you might need.
+Still, it is important to find out from your doctor if the benign condition puts you at higher risk for breast cancer in the future and what type of follow-up you might need.

 If the diagnosis is cancer, there should be time for you to learn about the disease and to discuss treatment options with your cancer care team, friends, and family.
 It is usually not necessary to rush into treatment.
 You might want to get a second opinion before deciding what treatment is best for you.